Quantum references: Lifting various quantum objects

 \section{Lifting various quantum objects}

-By definition, a quantum register $F:\mathbf A\to\mathbf B$ maps a bounded operator on the Hilbert space $\calH_A$ (the space corresponding to the part of the memory that the register occupies) to a bounded operator on $\calH_B$ (the space corresponding to the whole memory).
-We already mentioned in \autoref{sec:quantum} that $F$ maps unitaries to unitaries.
-This allows us to interpret unitary operations on a register as unitaries on the whole memory, and thus to interpret a quantum circuit containing only unitary operations.
+By definition, a quantum reference $F:\mathbf A\to\mathbf B$ maps a bounded operator on the Hilbert space $\calH_A$ (the space corresponding to the part of the memory that the reference occupies) to a bounded operator on $\calH_B$ (the space corresponding to the whole memory).
+We already mentioned in \autoref{sec:quantum-overall} that $F$ maps unitaries to unitaries.
+This allows us to interpret unitary operations on a reference as unitaries on the whole memory, and thus to interpret a quantum circuit containing only unitary operations.
 But what about other operations/objects that occur in quantum computation?
-Can we interpret a quantum state on a register as a quantum state on the whole memory?
+Can we interpret a quantum state on a reference as a quantum state on the whole memory?
 How about a measurement on a quantum state?
 A quantum channel?
 In this section, we answer those questions.